dward2/BME547/Lectures/unit_testing.md

 Many software companies have style guides for coding, mandating how code is formatted visually, variables are named, functions named, etc.
 [PEP-8](https://www.python.org/dev/peps/pep-0008/) is the Style Guide for Python Code.
+(A more friendly presentation of the PEP-8 Style guide can be found [here](https://pep8.org/).
 We will be using this style guide in this class.  `pytest` has the ability to check that code meets the PEP-8 style requirements.
 Run `pytest` as follows:
 `pytest -v --pycodestyle`

 Typical output now looks like this: